bhavjsh/Medical-Imaging/README.md

 checkpoint_best.keras – Best model checkpoint

 ✅ Conclusion

-This project demonstrates the practical application of deep learning in medical imaging.
-The CNN model successfully learned meaningful patterns from MRI scans and achieved strong performance, highlighting the potential of AI-assisted diagnostic tools in healthcare.
+This project successfully demonstrates the application of deep learning for brain tumor detection from MRI scans.
+The CNN model achieved strong performance and highlights the potential of AI-assisted diagnostic tools in medical imaging.